rstudio/tfestimators/inst/docs/architecture_notes.md

-# Components of tflearn Package
+# Architecture and Main Components of This Package

 ## Spec Constructors